rshipp/geodigger/index.md

 # Extending

 GeoDigger was designed with extensibility in mind.
 A single parent class takes care of interfacing with the database server and sanitizing unique user IDs.
-Specialized classes, such as the TwitterDigger class, connect to a specific API and *** pass information to their parent *** (not sure if I understood that).
+Specialized classes, such as the TwitterDigger class, connect to a specific API and *** pass information to their parent *** (not sure if I understood that, are we talking about polymorphism?).
 Adding support for additional social network service APIs is straightforward - just take a look at TwitterDigger.py for example code.

+*** It would be great to add a class diagram here so we can actually see the classes interface ***